 While the School employs electronic security systems, there is no such thing as a fail-safe security system.
 Even the most elaborate security precautions are not a guarantee against crime.
 The best safety measures are the ones you perform using common sense.
 You should always remain alert and aware of your surroundings.
 Secure your vehicles and do not leave valuables in your car.
 Do not leave your personal items unattended.
 Avoid walking alone, particularly at night.
 Again, be cautious, use good sense, and look after your friends and classmates.

-Quest College operates one main campus and an extension campus in San Antonio.
-Campus Security Statistics shall be published individually for each campus location.
+Quest College operates one main campus in San Antonio.
 For purposes of Campus Security data collection and reporting, the following definitions apply:

-If a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurs, students and employees will be notified through the Quest College text message alert system, via building fire alarm systems, and/or other situationally-appropriate means to best protect the health and safety of students and employees.
+If a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurs, students and employees will be notified immediately, via building fire alarm systems, and/or other situationally-appropriate means to best protect the health and safety of students and employees.
 The fire alarm system will be used to order an emergency evacuation of the building.
 All students, instructors, and staff must immediately evacuate the building whenever the fire alarm sounds.
-The Quest College text message alert system or an alternate Public Address (PA) system may be used to order a “lockdown”.
+The Quest College Public Address (PA) system may be used to order a “lockdown”.
 A lockdown order requires all students and employees to quickly enter a classroom, office of other room which can be locked, lock the door and attempt to hide from view of the hallways.
-Students or employees in large, unsecured areas (such as the salon area at the Beauty, Health, and Wellness Center) should either find a secure area or quickly evacuate and proceed to a safe distance away from the building.
+Students or employees in large, unsecured areas should either find a secure area or quickly evacuate and proceed to a safe distance away from the building.

 Prior to initiating the Emergency Response system, the LEC will confirm that a bona fide emergency exists, determine the appropriate method(s) of communication, and determine the message content (if applicable).
-The College will take these actions without delay, and promptly make an announcement via the Quest College text message alert system and/or PA system, unless in the judgment of the LEC, such notice would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The College will take these actions without delay, and promptly make an announcement via the PA system, unless in the judgment of the LEC, such notice would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 The Emergency Response Procedures will be tested at least once each year.
 Emergency Response Procedure Tests (other than fire drills) will be announced in advance to prevent the creation of unnecessary anxiety or false 9-1-1 calls.

 In addition to emergency warnings, the College will provide a timely warning to the campus community of any known occurrences of crime in the immediate campus vicinity that are reported to campus officials or local police agencies and are considered to represent a serious or continuing threat to students and employees.
-If the College is aware of such a crime or pattern of crimes, the College will make an announcement via the Quest College text message alert system and post paper notices in various locations throughout the affected locations, including student and employee bulletin boards.
+If the College is aware of such a crime or pattern of crimes, the College will make an announcement via post paper notices in various locations throughout the affected locations, including student and employee bulletin boards.
 These bulletin board notices will remain in place for ten days, or longer if College management feels a continuing threat remains.

 Any employee or student observing or having knowledge of a criminal act or other emergency situation should first contact appropriate local emergency response personnel by calling 9-1-1.
 Students witnessing any such event should also report it immediately to the LEC or any senior instructor or staff member.
 For non-emergency events, students may submit an Incident Report Form to (or designee).
 Blank forms can be obtained from School Director’s Office.
 Students wishing to maintain confidentiality may submit an Incident Report Form anonymously, or may request a private, confidential meeting with the School Director (or designee).